 This page will only include candidates with a website of some kind or some official registration.
 I will

-strikethrough incumbents who confirm they are not running.
+strikethrough incumbents who are not running or candidates who drop out.

 |Ward 5 – City Council||Finance|